Walking Off the Ledge Into Capitol Reef

 Achieving Terra Firma

 You know that test where you’re with a group, and you’re told to close your eyes and fall back?
 The group catches you, and you feel relieved and a bit ridiculous for being afraid.
 It's THAT kind of fear, the kind that keeps you from doing a LOT of things.
 This is why kids are, generally, better at canyoneering and a lot of other new activities.
-For better or worse, they don’t think everything through, but they also don’t try manage everything to point where it stops them from trying new things.
+For better or worse, they don’t think everything through, but they also don’t

 And then, too soon, you touch terra firma, a phrase that never really made sense until now.